guthb/addressbook/README.md

 ### Application will have several branches that demonstrate the progression to a fully functional application:

-1. basic build with angular using controllers and html partial files with sass and gulp performing the taskrunners and error checking on application files.
+1. Basic build with angular using controllers and html partial files with sass and gulp performing the taskrunners and error checking on application files.
 Uses a  JSON file to be the backend data store

-1. replace JSON file with Firebase database as the backend data store
+1. Replace JSON file with Firebase database as the backend data store

 1. Delete and  Edit  capabliites  on  the list of addresss